 Furthermore, businesses should regularly benchmark whether they are delivering on their core values, and if not, determine the best course of action and be open to customers about what they’re doing to remedy the situation.

 A lack of transparency, which significantly contributes to loss of customer trust and loyalty, leads to the loss of long-term customers and a missed opportunity to reap the bottom-line impact of customer loyalty.

 Studies have documented that customer loyalty can pay huge dividends.
 One of these dividends is that companies spend fewer resources in keeping loyal customers.
 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.

-Further, Brand Keys found that there are three concrete fiscal realities of loyalty and engagement:
+There are three concrete fiscal realities of loyalty and engagement: